Armed forces deployed to Gatwick as hunt for drone operators goes on

+Drone operators have deliberately targeted Gatwick Airport, causing chaos for more than 120,000 people just days before Christmas.

-The military has been called in after drones deliberately targeted Gatwick Airport shutting down the runway and disrupting the travel plans of more than 110,000 people.
+The military has been called in after the perpetrators escaped capture for more than 22 hours.

-An emergency Whitehall meeting is being held in response to the escalating crisis at the UK’s second busiest airport.

-Efforts to find the drones and whoever is operating them are becoming more and more desperate as flight cancellations continue to soar.
+No indication has been given about when the UK’s second busiest airport can reopen and easyJet has cancelled all flights to and from the West Sussex airport on Thursday.

+The incident led to calls for more action to tackle illegal drone use.

-The runway has been closed almost constantly since two drones were spotted being flown inside the West Sussex airport’s perimeter at 9pm on Wednesday.
+The runway has been closed almost constantly since two drones were spotted being flown inside Gatwick’s perimeter at 9pm on Wednesday.

+It was reopened at 3am on Thursday but was closed 45 minutes later after the drones re-emerged.

 Police described the devices as “industrial” models and are treating the incident as “a deliberate act to disrupt the airport”.

-Gatwick chief executive Stewart Wingate said he is “not in a position to say when it will be safe to reopen the airport”.
+Gatwick chief executive Stewart Wingate said he was “not in a position to say when it will be safe to reopen the airport”.

 Disruption will continue into Friday, which is one of the airport’s busiest days of the year because of the Christmas getaway.